pob944/kickstarter-analysis/README.md

 # Kickstarting with Excel

 ## Overview of Project
-This project uses all the kickstarters projects from 2014 to 2016 in the theater category from Australia, Canada, France, Great Britain, United States,
+This project uses all the kickstarters projects ranging from 2014 to 2016 in the theater category from Australia, Canada, France, Great Britain, United States,

 ### Purpose
 The purpose of this project analyzed and find out if there was a relation for each campaign launch during the year for the parent category theater and generate basic statistics for the subcategory